 Email i.jocks.1 [at] research.gla.ac.uk

-My PhD research is concerned with the Compositiones Medicamentorum of Scribonius Largus, a 1st century CE Latin medical, specifically pharmacological, text.
-In addition to providing an English translation of this important but little studied work of Roman pharmacology, I am investigating its broader medical context by comparing and contrasting to the near-contemporary works of Celsus (De Medicina), Dioscorides (Materia Medica), and Pliny the Elder (Naturalis Historia), as well as providing a commentary on Scribonius' pharmacological and therapeutic approach.
-I am furthermore analysing the reception of the Compositiones, placing particular emphasis on the text’s transmission in medieval prescription literature (Rezeptliteratur), the 17th century commentary of Joannes Rhodius, and the Scribonian scholarship of the late 19th and early 20th century, particularly the German studies of Felix Rinne and Wilhelm Schonack.
+My PhD research is focussed on ancient medicine and its reception, specifically the Compositiones Medicamentorum of Scribonius Largus, a 1st century CE Latin collection of medicinal recipes.
+In addition to producing a translation and commentary, I am investigating the text as an example of practical pharmacology in the first century CE Roman Empire, particularly in comparison to the near-contemporary works of Celsus (De Medicina), Dioscorides (Materia Medica), and Pliny the Elder (Naturalis Historia).
+I am furthermore analysing the afterlife or reception of the Compositiones, focussing particularly on Scribonian recipes in the context of medieval prescription literature (Rezeptliteratur), and the role of Scribonius in doctoral dissertations by German pharmacologists and dentists in the late 19th and early 20th century.

 Jocks, I. (2012) ‘Are the Works of Hippocrates, Vesalius and Bell relevant in the modern age?
 On the importance of the History of Medicine for the 21st Century.’
 Essay submitted for the University Short Essay Competition 2012.
 The Scholar 1